ealeksandrov/ealeksandrov.github.io/_posts/2014-02-25-osx-quick-look-plugin-development.markdown

 }
 {% endhighlight %}

 As you can see, at first we open `Info.plist` (or extract it from the archive if needed), then process some data from it in the `synthesizedInfo`.
 All keys of the `synthesizedInfo` are filled respectively in keys loaded from `template.html`.
-This string is returned tothe `qlmanage` alongside with parameters describing the return type of the data as an HTML.
+This string is returned to the `qlmanage` alongside with parameters describing the return type of the data as an HTML.

 ##Conclusion